Visper22/Sleep-Disorders-Datasets/README.md

 - 3,984 polysomnography records from 3,673 subjects with a mean of 10.5h.
-- PSG records include EEG, EMG (chin and leg EMG), EOG, ECG, airflow, thoracic and abdominal effort, SpO2, bood CO2.
+- PSG records include EEG, EMG (chin and leg EMG), EOG, ECG, airflow, thoracic and abdominal effort, SpO2, blood CO2.
 - Almost half (1,972) of the files have 26 channels, a quarter (1,012) have 29, a fifth (820) have 25, and the rest have 28, 24, 40, 27, 9, or 56 channels.
 - Sampling frequency: 3,204 records in 256 Hz, 581 in 400 Hz, and 199 in 512 Hz.